Your Guide to All-Pro Home Storm Defense

 Roof Defense– Your home was built to hold the roof up, not down.
 Fortunately you can take some steps to account for and counteract damaging winds.
-The first thing to do is contact roof repair services, and have them come take a look at the roof if it needs roof repair.
+The first thing to do is contact a roofing company for roof repair services, and have them come take a look at the roof if it needs roof repair.
 The expert roofer will provide roofing services if they see any problems, as well as reinforce any vulnerabilities with support braces.
 When installed properly, hurricane support braces and or/ hurricane straps can reduce your risk of roof failure in high winds.
 They can be easily installed on new homes.
 For existing homes the process will involve retrofitting your roof and the structure of your home as necessary.
 Using only the very best timbers, you will need a truss supplier to collaborate with you to make sure you have a long lasting roof truss that is sturdy enough to sustain any type of storm.
 I found the Northern Lights Exteriors Fort Lupton roofers retrofitting guide to be a helpful tool: http://www.floridadisaster.org/hrg/content/walls/wood_frame_rtw_conn.asp

 Family Defense– The most important part of all.
 Consider sitting down with your family and having a designated storm room selected in advance of any weather event.
 An ideal storm room is going to keep your family safe from high-winds, damaging or falling debris, and is in a location above flooding levels.
 If you’re building or renovating a home and would like more information on how you can design a room to protect your family in an emergency or get through the CPR certification Fort Lauderdale, more information can be found at: https://www.fema.gov/safe-rooms.
 You can also hire Storm Restoration Specialists if the damage has been done and you want to make sure that you are prepared for the next natural disaster.